meryemarpaci/SocialPet/README.md

 # İnformation
 This social media app was developed for animals.
 After creating an account and logging in, you can share your photos and comments.
+Used firebase for user registration.
+User data stored in firestore database.
 New features coming soon